ujihisa/okta-scim-beta/README.md

 Okta will send a PATCH request to your application to deactivate a user when an Okta user is "unassigned" from your application.
-Examples of when this happen are as follow:
+Examples of when this happen are as follows:

 -   A user is manually unassigned from your application.
 -   A user is removed from a group which is assigned to your application.